 Gastrotourism & the treasures of the Greek land at the center of attraction

-The Gastronomy Forum once again proved to be a reference event for chefs, F & B managers and all food service professionals in general.
+The Gastronomy Forum once again proved to be a reference event in HORECA 2020 for chefs, F&B managers and all food service professionals in general.

 The new global travel trends in gastrotourism, agrotourism and wine tourism and the opportunities they offer in promoting our national gastronomy and by extension the Greek tourism product were at the center of the presentations, lectures and impressive live cooking shows that took place on the stage of the Gastronomy Forum.